-Commission members are drawn from the general public.
-Candidates must be qualified to vote in the City of Vancouver, or must have been resident in Metro Vancouver for six months immediately preceding appointment to the Commission.
+Commissioners are drawn from the general public.
+Candidates must be qualified to vote in the City of Vancouver, OR must have been resident in Metro Vancouver for six months immediately preceding appointment to the Commission.
 In addition, candidates will be considered in relation to the criteria listed on the City’s website, including demonstrated relevant experience or knowledge, abilities and skills related to the mandate of the Commission.

 Commissioners may not be employees of the City, the Board of School Trustees District No. 39 (Vancouver), or the Board of Parks and Recreation of the City of Vancouver.

 How Appointments are Made

 All appointments are made by City Council.
 Copies of all applications will be made available to the Mayor and to each member of the City Council.
 Appointments to civic agencies and committees will be made by the Council during a subsequent meeting.
 It may take up to eight weeks after the deadline for appointments to be made.
 Every person who is appointed will be notified as soon as possible.
 All applicants for any position will receive notification from the City Clerk’s Office listing the nominees who have been appointed.